mhnvelu/hci-take-home-challenge/SOLUTION.md

 #### Test cases
 -   Unit tests for PatientController has been written.
--   Unit tests for Repository can be written.
+-   Unit tests for Repository are outlined.

 ## How to run
 ### Clone the repo